Brad6679/SysMLGenerator/README.md

 # SysMLGenerator
-Windows software to use GPT to generate SysMLv2 code using fine tuned assistant.
+Windows/Linux software to use GPT to generate SysMLv2 code using fine tuned assistant.

 # sysmlGPT.py